How Long Does Percocet® Stay in Your System?

 | Hair | Up to about 90 days (varies by test and hair growth) |

-More frequent or higher-dose use can extend detection times.
-Hair testing generally reflects longer-term exposure, while blood and saliva tests are more short-term.
+Frequent use, higher doses, and longer duration of use can extend detection.
+Hair testing generally reflects longer-term exposure patterns, while blood and saliva are more short-term.

 Percocet® Half-Life

-The elimination half-life of immediate-release oxycodone is often cited around 3.5 to 5.5 hours.
-In general, it can take around 4 to 5 half-lives for most of a single dose to clear from the bloodstream, although drug testing can detect metabolites beyond that window.
+The elimination half-life of immediate-release oxycodone is commonly cited around 3.5 to 5.5 hours.
+Many medications take about 4 to 5 half-lives for most of a single dose to clear from the bloodstream, though drug testing may detect metabolites beyond that timeframe.

 - Immediate-release oxycodone: shorter duration